endiangroup/endian.io/content/theory/adject-clarity.md

 The minimum number of required C-Words for a specification depends on the nature of the team and product.
 For example, a team using a specification only for the purposes of documentation, project management and team consensus would not strictly require their specification to be very coherent at all.
 Once the applications of a specification have been identified, it’s possible to choose or create an specification approach that omits up to four of the C-Words entirely.

-We posit, however, that while all the C-Words are necessary for every instance of every specification, they are all are of significant benefit to the team.
+We posit, however, that while not all C-Words are necessary for every instance of every specification, they are all are of significant benefit to the team.
 While the existence of a completely unreadable specification that will only ever be used for formal mathematical proofs is conceivable, it’s hard to imagine how it would come into being.
 And if that same specification didn’t also have a single source of truth, the team using it to create a product would likely have quite a baffling time.
 ### 4.1 Limit of implications

 We do not assert that the C-Words are the only required attributes for a maximally effective specification.
 Other attributes may yet be identified and proven, and it's possible that one or more of them will supersede one or more of the C-Words.
 One particular potential attribute might be something about real-world pragmatism (see **4.2 Other interpretations and further research** below).